tencentyun/intlcloud-documents/product/存储/对象存储 4.0/常见问题/工具问题/COS Migration 工具_intl.md

-### What should I do if the migration tool aborts with an error?
+### What should I do if the migration tool exit abnormally?

 The migration tool supports resuming upload from breakpoint.
 If the upload of a large file is interrupted due to the tool error or service failure, you can run the tool again and resume the upload from the breakpoint.